Elizabeth Taylor

 Elizabeth Taylor and Richard Burton on the set of 'Cleopatra'

 Taylor received her second Oscar for her role as Martha in Mike Nichols' drama "Who's Afraid of Virginia Woolf?"
 (1966).
-At the time, the actress and her husband Richard Burton were experiencing a relationship crisis, making their on-screen portrayals exceptionally realistic.
-For the role, Elizabeth had to gain a dozen kilograms and transform from a polished beauty into a disheveled, scandalous woman.
-After filming, losing the extra weight proved difficult, although many viewers found Taylor’s fuller figure even more appealing and sexy.
+At the time, the actress and her husband Richard Burton were going through a relationship crisis, making their on-screen portrayals exceptionally realistic.
+For the role, Elizabeth had to gain about 25 pounds and transform from a polished beauty into a disheveled, scandalous woman.
+After filming, shedding the extra weight proved difficult, though many viewers found Taylor's fuller figure even more appealing and sexy.

 Elizabeth Taylor in 'Who's Afraid of Virginia Woolf?'